HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 # Python Virtual Environment VSCode Syntax

 ```
-# Create a folder in desktop to store your virtual environment
+# Create a new folder in desktop for storing your virtual environment later

-# Select location to store your virtual environment from VSCODE: File -> Folder
+# Select a folder location (the folder you created above) to store your virtual environment from VSCODE: File -> Folder

-# Make sure this python version is downloaded first from https://www.python.org/downloads/.
+# Make sure you have already installed your desire python version which can be downloaded at https://www.python.org/downloads/

-# Create a virtual environment using the path of your desired python version
+# Create a virtual environment using the path of your desired python version, replace the python path accordingly.
 C:\Users\codchen1\AppData\Local\Programs\Python\Python312\python.exe -m venv .

-# Allow Activate.ps1 to run
+# Allow Activate.ps1 to run (executed from the VSCode terminal)
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

-# Activate this environment
+# Activate this environment using "& [path to Activate.ps1 file from your virtual environment folder]"
 & c:/Users/Cody/Desktop/Default_Python/Scripts/Activate.ps1

 # Check virtual environment being used right now, the top python path has priority.